Performance Issues at Work

 What does performance issues at work mean?

 Employers can raise issues with employees whose work does not meet the standard required, as there is an implied term in every contract of employment that an employee will perform their role to the minimum standard required.
-What this standard is will vary from role to role and can encompass not only the technical aspects of a job, but also subjective aspects such as an employee’s ability to interact with clients.
+What this standard is will vary from role to role and can encompass not only the technical aspects of a job, but also subjective aspects such as an employee’s ability to interact with clients – if an employee fails to maintain the standards an employer might commence an employee performance improvement plan (as addressed below).

 In addition, there is likely to be express terms incorporated into a contract of employment which could include things such as sales and/or performance targets.
 Finally, there could be industry wide standards of performance than any employee working in that industry would be expected to adhere to.